Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of quantum vortices in a supersolid

-In summary, We demonstrated strong light-matter coupling in an optical microcavity with embedded LC and photostable MeLPPP polymer.
+In summary, we demonstrated strong light-matter coupling in an optical microcavity with embedded LC and photostable MeLPPP polymer.
 We observed polariton condensation first in the regime where photonic bands of the cavity are well separated and we demonstrated the tunability of the condensate polarization by either the external voltage or the pump polarization.
-In the RDSOC regime, non-equilibrium condensate forms simultaneously in the negative mass state of the dispersion, being a signature of the repulsive interaction with the excitonic reservoir, and in two degenerate minima.
-The real space distributions of polarization and intensity show stripes.
-In equilibrium BEC, a stripe phase is considered as a signature of supersolidity~\cite{li2017stripe,geier2023dynamics}, combining the periodic spatial modulation of solids and superfluidity, where a Hermitian defect can move without perturbing stripes.
-Our work opens new perspectives for quantum fluids of light physics in presence of SOC and beyond, in topologically non-trivial systems.
+In the RDSOC regime, non-equilibrium condensate forms simultaneously in the negative mass state of the dispersion, being a signature of the repulsive interaction with the excitonic reservoir, and in two degenerate minima of the dispersion.
+The real space distributions of polarization and intensity reveal the presence of stripes.
+By single-shot experiments, we observe that polarization stripes are located randomly from one condensate realization to another, demonstrating the spontaneous character of the translational invariance symmetry breaking.
+The robustness of this process against the intrinsic disorder potential of the structure, together with the detection of quantum vortices demonstrates the superfluid behaviour of the stripe phase, confirming the supersolid nature of the observed phase.
+Our work opens new perspectives for quantum fluids of light physics in presence of SOC and beyond, in topologically non-trivial systems, both Hermitian and non-Hermitian, at room temperature.

-\begin{methods} \textbf{Sample preparation.} The cavity consists of two distributed Bragg reflectors (DBRs) composed of 15 and 13 SiO${_2}$/Ta${_2}$O${_5}$ layers, with a central wavelength at 490~nm.
+\begin{methods} \textit{Sample preparation.} For all samples, the cavity consists of two distributed Bragg reflectors (DBRs) composed of 15 and 13 SiO${_2}$/Ta${_2}$O${_5}$ layers, with a central wavelength at 490~nm.
 The DBRs were deposited on 30~nm ITO electrode layers on quartz substrates with a flatness of $\lambda$/20(@633~nm).
 Both DBRs were spin-coated with 35~nm MeLPPP layers covered with protective Al$_{2}$O$_3$ layers of 20~nm thickness.
 Antiparallel orienting layers (SE-130, Nissan Chem., Japan) were deposited on both substrates using the spin-coating method.
-The wedge cavity was achieved using glass spacers with sizes of 1.5~--~2~$\upmu$m placed between the substrates.
+The wedge cavity was achieved using glass spacers with sizes of 1.5~--~2~$\mu$m placed between the substrates.
 The cavity was filled with a liquid crystal mixture, LC2091$^{\ast}$ (refractive indices $n_o\approx1.57$ and $n_e\approx1.98$, for the sodium line 589~nm), in the nematic phase by capillary action.